christian-taillon/infosec-interview-questions/soc.md

 Can you configure IP Tables?

-Can you describe a POODLE attack?s
+Can you describe a POODLE attacks?

 ```
 Man-in-the-middle exploit to fall back to SSL 3.0.